Instant Pot Butter Chicken (Easy & Authentic)

 - 1/3 cup heavy whipping cream

-- ¼ tsp dried fenugreek (also called methi) (optional) crushed between your fingers
+- 1 tsp dried fenugreek leaves (methi) (optional), crushed between your fingers

 - Combine the chicken with the ingredients to marinate.
 Mix well and set aside.

-- Add the blended tomatoes, tomato paste, Serrano pepper, spices, salt and sugar and sauté for 6-7 minutes.
+- Add the blended tomatoes, tomato paste (if using), Serrano pepper, spices, salt, and sugar and sauté for 6-7 minutes.
 Once the tomatoes have broken down well and most of the moisture has evaporated, add the water and marinated chicken.
 Mix well to coat the chicken and close the pressure cooker.

 - Cancel sauté and pressure-cook on high for 8 minutes.
 Let the pressure release naturally for 5-7 minutes.
 Then, manually release any remaining pressure.